-During his life, he became a priest and founded schools, churches, and monasteries throughout the Emerald Isle before his death on March 17, 461 A.D.
+During his life, Patrick became a priest and founded schools, churches, and monasteries throughout the Emerald Isle before his death on March 17, 461 CE.
 However, some are surprised to learn that the patron saint and national apostle of Ireland was never canonized as saint by the Catholic Church.
 This lack of official sainthood is because there was no formal canonization process in the 400s.
 Calling him "Saint" Patrick is likely to have caught on and stuck over time due to his popular acclaim.

-When was the first St. Patrick's Day?
+When Was the First St. Patrick's Day?

 Why do we wear green on St. Patrick's Day?

 It's only since the Irish Rebellion of 1798 that the shade has become associated with the holiday.
 Blue, which adorned the ancient Irish flag, was first identified with St. Patrick's Day.
 But the rebels wore green to differentiate themselves from the British, who clothed themselves in red, and the color has since come to denote Ireland and the Irish to all the world.
-Shamrocks, the national plant of Ireland (which legend says St. Patrick used to explain the Holy Trinity), also became a global signifier of the European island.

 Who celebrates St. Patrick's Day?

 While celebrating St. Patrick’s Day in the wildly celebratory way we know today is largely the invention of Irish-Americans, Irish in the homeland have taken to it as well.
 In 1903, St. Patrick's Day became a public holiday in Ireland, expanding the religious celebration to the secular realm.
 The parades followed, starting in Waterford that same year.
 Today, the earliest parade in Ireland famously kicks off in Dingle just before sunup!
 It's attended by townsfolk and tourists alike.
 And in Dublin, where the first St. Paddy's Day parade was held in 1931, the party has grown to a four-day festival!